caltemose/site-generators/ssg-site/source/index.html.md

 They aren't meant to do things like pull content from a database or process form uploads - that would require a live server-side language (PHP, Ruby, etc).

-They allow you to do things like change page content based on data contained in the initial lines of the file stored in a simple data format ([YAML](http://www.yaml.org/) in this case) that looks like this:
+They allow you to do things like change page content based on data contained in the initial lines of the file (called frontmatter) stored in a simple data format ([YAML](http://www.yaml.org/) in this case) that looks like this:

 	---
 	title: Static Site Generators are Great